John-Abbott-College/6A6-Notes/labs/Lab_Testing_iOS.md

    <img src="images/ios/pair_mac_2.png" height=300/>

+5. If the connection is failing or the mac seems unreachable, ensure you can reach this `ip` address by running a `ping` to the mac ip from the development machine.

+6. Test out `ssh` to the mac to make sure remote connection is working.
+If it's not working, restart the mac and repeat the admin privilege request. steps.

-5. If after all installation, the connection fails, open Terminal on the Mac OS or ssh via command-line, while ensuring your have admin privileges, then install the maui workload:
+7. If connection fails or stalls at the step of installing the required components, open Terminal on the Mac OS or ssh via command-line, while ensuring your have admin privileges, then install the maui workload:

    > You can also connect via `ssh` and write this via command line on a Windows machine.